markshannon/extended-calling-convention/README.md

 ## Summary

-3rd party tools, like Cython, and hand written C extensions are forced to choose between performance and flexibility.
+3rd party tools, like Cython, and hand written C extensions are forced to choose either performance or flexibility.
+They cannot have both.
-Either callables are builtin methods with a narrow range of argument types and no ability to use reflection, or they implement the `tp_call` function pointer and suffer imaired performance.
+Either callables are builtin methods with a narrow range of argument types and no ability to use reflection, or they implement the `tp_call` function pointer and suffer impaired performance.

 We aim to add a new calling convention to CPython, so that 3rd party tools can generate performant *and* flexible code.